 - 1 tsp turmeric

-- 400 g green beans French, dwarf or runner beans
+- 400 g green beans (French, dwarf or runner beans) sliced

-- 1 tbsp garam masala or Sri Lankan curry powder
+- 1 tbsp curry powder Sri Lankan curry powder or garam masala

-Add the juice of one lime and serve with coriander.
+- Add the juice of one lime, season to taste with salt and black pepper and serve with fresh coriander.